conor-b1995/p2-rockPaperScissors/README.md

 ## Solved Bugs
 * I came across a problem with the user and computer scores not incrementing after the first round of selections.
 To fix this I simply changed the javascript code from userPoints++ to ++userPoints and the same switch for the computer points.
 * I had a problem with the rules modal not appearing on top of the rest of the content and to fix this I set the z-index to 1.
+## Unsolved Bugs
+* When the user opens the rules modal they should be able to close the modal by clicking anywhere on the window however, this only works when the user clicks a certain part of the window.
+Although the user can't close the modal this way they can still close it using the 'X' button.

 ## Testing
 ### Validator Testing